tsiruot137/MATH-Cruise137/README.md

 No problems recorded yet.
 To be done.

-### 4.3 Exercises
-Similar to the problems files, the exercises files record the exercises I have done.
-But the exercises are more related to the corresponding course, while the problems are more like an arbitrary collection of math problems.
 ### 4.4 Insights
 Insights files record the insights I have summarized.
 In the insights files, the order in which I propose the definitions and theorems is not only chronological, but also logical, fluent, and reasonable for the readers to understand.
 In other words, the insights files focus more on the ideas, connections, motivations and applications, rather than the details of the proofs.